 Crowdsourcing: helping new business in Canada get their start

-Hey entrepreneurs, cheap small business folks, site and advisers.
+Hey entrepreneurs, small business folks, and advisors.
 Today’s Beg to Differ post is one big question: as a business, what kind of video format is most helpful, informative, and shareable?
 See the examples below.

 The reason we ask